opd-ai/LobeLabyrinth/AUDIT.md

 1. Modify `achievements.json` to include `<script>alert('XSS')</script>` in an achievement name
 2. Unlock the achievement
 3. Observe script execution

+**Root Cause**: Achievement notification and gallery systems used innerHTML with unescaped user data from achievements.json.

+**Resolution**:
+- Applied escapeHtml() method to all achievement names and descriptions in showAchievementNotification()
+- Fixed achievement gallery to escape all dynamic content before HTML insertion
+- Added HTML entity encoding for achievement icons and rarity fields
+- Leveraged existing escapeHtml() utility method from BUG-003 fix

 **Recommended Fix**:
 ```javascript